 Click here to watch a 5 minute film about gospel day on the capital island, created by the daily newspaper, Cook Islands News.

 THE MISSIONARY WHO CHANGED HISTORY

 GOSPEL DAY ON PALMERSTON

 A rare first-hand account

-Palmerston has a population of just over 50 people, but Gospel Day there is celebrated by every single one of them.
+Palmerston has a population of just 58 people, but Gospel Day there is celebrated by every single one of them.
 Things start at 3 am, there's feasting, lots of prayers and finally holy day gives way to holiday.
 Read the only published account of the unique celebrations written by one of the island's young residents.

 SPECIAL CELEBRATIONS IN 2021 are planned on Aitutaki in October when the Islands will mark 200 years since the arrival of Christianity.
 They're expected to coincide with a meeting on the island of the General Assembly of the Cook Islands Christian Church on 26th